danielbodnar/awesome-stars/BY-LANG.md

 ## Vue

+- [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
+Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
+- [Dashibase/lotion](https://github.com/Dashibase/lotion) - An open-source Notion UI built with Vue 3
+- [nuxt/learn.nuxt.com](https://github.com/nuxt/learn.nuxt.com) - [Heavily Work in Progress] An interactive tutorial and playground for Nuxt
+- [SX-9/codedit-web](https://github.com/SX-9/codedit-web) - CodedIt In The Web With WebContainers
 - [Thysrael/Ficus](https://github.com/Thysrael/Ficus) - Ficus is a software for editing and managing markdown documents, developed by the  gg=G team.
 - [dullage/flatnotes](https://github.com/dullage/flatnotes) - A self-hosted, database-less note taking web app that utilises a flat folder of markdown files for storage.
 - [HelgeSverre/ollama-gui](https://github.com/HelgeSverre/ollama-gui) - A Web Interface for chatting with your local LLMs via the ollama API